-This is for anyone who is considering if they should use an Adwords management service for their business.
+This is for anyone who is considering if they should use a Google Ads management service for their business.

 The below include 10 solid reasons why this innovative media should be a part of your marketing plan.